-Project Type Percentage of volume in this project category Protection of nature, landscape and biodiversity 42% Flood protection and river restoration 33% Responsible agriculture and rural development 25%
+Project Type Percentage of volume in this project category Protection of nature, landscape and biodiversity 28% Flood protection and river restoration 36% Responsible agriculture and rural development 36%

-- 1. Consideration of environmental aspects during planning and construction - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 2.
-Modelling on natural state of water bodies, scientific monitoring, structural quality mapping - ✓ For 100% of relevant financed projects, scientifically based ecological flood protection measures modelled on the natural state of the water body are carried out and exclude conventional flood protection (technical regulation of rivers). - ✓ For 100% of relevant financed projects, high standards regarding subsequent monitoring (in accordance with e.g. the European Water Framework Directive/WFD) are in place.
+- 1. Consideration of environmental aspects during planning and construction - ✓ For 100% of projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 2.
+Modelling on natural state of water bodies, scientific monitoring, structural quality mapping - ✓ For 100% of relevant projects, scientifically based ecological flood protection measures modelled on the natural state of the water body are carried out and exclude conventional flood protection (technical regulation of rivers).